kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

-# Read Text in Images
+# Detect and Analyze Faces

-Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
-The **Computer Vision** service provides two APIs for reading text, which you'll explore in this exercise.
+The ability to detect and analyze human faces is a core AI capability.
+In this exercise, you'll explore two Azure Cognitive Services that you can use to work with faces in images: the **Computer Vision** service, and the **Face** service.

 ## Open the cloned folder in Visual Studio Code.